po1sigala/live/01-Class-Content/02-Advanced-CSS-dev/01-Activities/20-Stu_Custom-Forms/README.md

 ## 🏆 Bonus

 If you have completed the activity and want to further your knowledge, work through the following challenge with your partner:

-* What are ARIA attributes and when would you need to use them?
+* What are ARIA attributes, and when would you need to use them?

 Use [Google](https://www.google.com) or another search engine to research this.